freeCodeCamp/guide/src/pages/html/elements/doctype/index.md

 <!DOCTYPE html>
 ```

 Above you can see an example of an HTML5 doctype.
-Even though it appears to be a standard HTML tag it actually is not, its a direct instruction to the web browser specifying what version of HTML the page is written in.
+Even though it appears to be a standard HTML tag it actually is not, it's a direct instruction to the web browser specifying what version of HTML the page is written in.

 ### More information: